o3de/o3de.org/content/docs/userguide/animation/editor/actions.md

 ---
-description: ' You can add an action to a state or transition in an &ALYlong; &animation-editor;
-  animation graph to trigger a parameter value change. '
+description: ' You can add an action to a state or transition in an Amazon Lumberyard Animation Editor animation graph to trigger a parameter value change. '
 title: Actions
 ---